M-estimation under Two-Phase Multiwave Sampling with Applications to Prediction-Powered Inference: Related work

-\paragraph{Breaking Phase II into multiple waves (two-phase multiwave sampling):} An alternative to using pilot or historical data to estimate an optimal Phase II sampling rule is to break the Phase II data collection into multiple waves.
+\paragraph{Breaking Phase II into multiple waves (two-phase multiwave sampling):} An alternative to using pilot or historical data to estimate an optimal Phase II sampling rule is to break Phase II into multiple waves.
 Before each wave, all previously collected data is used to estimate unknown parameters in an efficient sampling rule for the upcoming wave (notably, after the first wave, paired internal samples of $(X^{\textnormal{(I)}},X^{\textnormal{(II)}})$ are available for determining sampling probabilities in subsequent waves).
 This sampling procedure is often referred to as two-phase multiwave sampling.
-Optimal designs for this sampling procedure have been studied for a number of two-phase regression estimators.
-For example, optimal two-phase multiwave sampling designs have been derived and studied for mean-score \citep{AdaptiveSamplingInTwoPhaseDesignsMcIsaacAndCook}, inverse-probability weighted (IPW) \citep{ChenLumleyMultiwaveInTwoPhase}, and generalized raking \citep{ChenAndLumleyPaper2,Recent2PhaseMultiwaveGeneralizedRaking} estimators of regression coefficients, with the latter two studies proposing the use of Neyman allocation on the estimated influence functions' realized values.
-Optimal design accounting for the labelling probabilities of the first wave of Phase I and extensions to two-phase regression estimators estimators based on maximum likelihood, conditional likelihood, and pseudo-score approaches were considered in \cite{YangDiaoCook22}.
+Optimal designs for this sampling procedure have been studied for a variety of two-phase estimators of regression coefficients (\cite{AdaptiveSamplingInTwoPhaseDesignsMcIsaacAndCook}; \cite{ChenLumleyMultiwaveInTwoPhase,ChenAndLumleyPaper2}; \cite{YangDiaoCook22}; \cite{Recent2PhaseMultiwaveGeneralizedRaking}).
 Two-phase multiwave sampling designs have been implemented in electronic health record studies \citep{ShepherdTwoPhaseMultiWave} and in a recent R package \citep{RPackagePaperFor2PhaseMultiwave}, suggesting the practical promise and appeal of these designs.
-The simulations of \cite{ChenLumleyMultiwaveInTwoPhase} and concurrent work \citep{ChenRecentSurrogatePoweredInferenceMultiwave} study two-phase multiwave sampling designs in our motivating setting of interest in which the Phase I data includes an inexpensive proxy (or estimate) of the expensive variable measured in Phase II data.
+Simulations in \cite{ChenLumleyMultiwaveInTwoPhase} and concurrent work \citep{ChenRecentSurrogatePoweredInferenceMultiwave} study two-phase multiwave sampling designs in our motivating setting of interest in which the Phase I data includes an inexpensive proxy (or estimate) of the expensive variable measured in Phase II.